Take a Trip to Travel Medicine

 How to Make an Appointment

-Call the Infectious Disease department at Dean Clinic - Fish Hatchery at (608) 252-8020 to see one of our Dean Travel Medicine specialists.
+Call the Infectious Disease department at Dean Medical Group - Fish Hatchery Rd, Madison at (608) 252-8020 to see one of our Travel Medicine specialists.

 We encourage you to contact your insurance company because coverage of travel medicine services vary.